 if you love this gluten free eggnog cake recipe, be sure to follow me on social media so you never miss a post:

-- 1 recipe for White Chocolate Ganache Whipped Cream
+Eggnog Cake with White Chocolate Ganache Whipped Cream Frosting

 - Preheat oven to 350 degrees and spray two 9-inch cake pans with non-stick spray.

 - In the bowl of a stand mixer, sift together gluten-free flour, xanthan gum, sugar, baking powder, nutmeg and salt.
 Mix until combined.